DWC is a neutral tribunal

 Right to Legal Representation

-All parties in contested work comp cases before DWC have the right to legal representation at the party's own expense.
+All parties in contested cases before DWC have the right to legal representation at the party's own expense.
 Parties are not entitled to appointed counsel at state expense in Iowa work comp cases.

 Parties are not required to be represented by an attorney in work comp cases.
 You should be aware that the other party or parties may be represented by a lawyer in private practice, an assistant attorney general, city attorney, or other representative.
 You should seriously consider getting legal advice or representation if you are a party to a work comp case.